cmu-csd-phd/csd-blog/website/content/2026/restless-bandits.md

 +++

-In this blog, we explain the recent progresses on an important class of stochastic sequential decision problems, called _restless bandits_, based on our paper _[Unichain and aperiodicity are sufficient for asymptotic optimality of average-reward restless bandits](https://arxiv.org/abs/2402.05689)_.
+In this blog, we explain the recent progress on an important class of stochastic sequential decision problems, called _restless bandits_, based on our paper _[Unichain and aperiodicity are sufficient for asymptotic optimality of average-reward restless bandits](https://arxiv.org/abs/2402.05689)_.
-We will also briefly mention the generalization to multiple-actions, multiple-constraints, and heterogeneous arm in the followup paper _[Projection-based Lyapunov method for fully heterogeneous weakly-coupled MDPs](https://www.arxiv.org/abs/2502.06072)_.
+We will also briefly mention the generalization to multiple-actions, multiple-constraints, and heterogeneous arms in the follow-up paper _[Projection-based Lyapunov method for fully heterogeneous weakly-coupled MDPs](https://www.arxiv.org/abs/2502.06072)_.

 The rest of the blog is organized as follows.
-[Section 1](#motivation) motivates the problem with a simple example; [Section 2](#model) gives a formal model; [Section 3](#construction) outlines the construction of our policy; [Section 4](#optimality) states the main optimality result; [Section 5](#proof-idea) sketches the proof idea; and [Section 6](#generalizations) discusses extensions.
+[Section 1](#motivation) motivates the problem with a simple example; [Section 2](#model) gives a formal model; [Section 3](#construction) outlines the construction of our policy; [Section 4](#optimality) states the main optimality result and sketches the proof idea; and [Section 5](#generalizations) discusses extensions.

 <!--
 # Overview